hugodias/railStrap/README.md

 [Demo](http://railstrap03.herokuapp.com/)

-RailStrap is a Front-end / Back-end template using HTML5 Boilerplate, Twitter Bootstrap, Ruby on Rails (4.0.0) and Ruby 2.0.0 with a powerful authentication system for building ruby on rails websites in seconds.
+RailStrap is a Front-end / Back-end template using HTML5 Boilerplate, Twitter Bootstrap 3, Ruby on Rails (4.0.0) and Ruby 2.0.0 with a powerful authentication system for building ruby on rails websites in seconds.

 ## Quick start